 In a personal injury lawsuit, your attorney will represent you on a contingency fee basis.
 In contingency fee representation, your lawyer will receive a portion of the recovery awarded to you.
-As a result, if you do not win your case, then you do not have to pay your attorney.
-Conversely, the defendant in the case will generally have a different pay arrangement with their attorneys–often an hourly fee for the work provided.
+As a result, you do not have to pay your attorney if you do not win your case.
+Conversely, the defendant in the case will generally have a different payment arrangement with their attorneys–often an hourly fee for the work provided.

 Injured Plaintiffs Do Not Have to Pay the Other Side‘s Attorney Fees

 Some injured persons may fear filing a lawsuit under the assumption that if they lose, they will have to reimburse the defendant for their legal fees.
 If you are in this situation, you should take comfort in knowing that you, as a plaintiff, typically cannot be required to pay the other side’s legal fees, even if you lose your personal injury case.
 However, this should be distinguished from costs which often are recoverable and will be the subject of another article.

 Access to Courts

 There are two rules regarding the payment of legal fees: the English Rule and the American Rule.
 Under English Rule, the losing party must pay the winning party’s legal fees.
 However, in the United States, each party must pay only their attorney’s fees, regardless of whether they win or lose.

 We have this rule because it permits plaintiffs to access the court system without worrying about going into debt if they lose their case.
 Unlike many other countries, the American judicial system allows everyone access and a chance to seek compensation for injuries and wrongs, regardless of their social or economic status.